chrismika/maxmind-geolite2-textfile-go/README.md

 Usage: ./blgen [options]
   -bc value
+    	ISO Country codes to block (can be used multiple times) -bn value
-    	ISO Country codes to block (can be used multiple times) -c string
+    	MaxMind continent codes to block (can be used multiple times) -c string
     	Config file
   -id string